Suhaibyounis/reading-notes/JavaScript-jQuery.md

-## How the JavaScribt make the webpages interactive?
+## How the JavaScript make the webpages interactive?

 * We used JavaScribt to make the webpage interactive by accessing and modifying the webpage.